★★★★ Rated 4.9 stars by all customers and partners served since 2015.

 Engineering a Legacy of Resilience

-But knowing you need to pivot and actually executing that pivot are two very different things.
-The leap from vulnerable, fossil-fuel-dependent operations to complete energy independence might seem daunting, but your first defensive moves can—and must—happen right now.
+Knowing you need to pivot and actually executing that pivot are two very different things.
+The leap from vulnerable, fossil-fuel-dependent operations to complete energy independence might seem daunting, but your first defensive moves can and must happen right now.

 SOURCES & CITATIONS: